IPMonitor Component

 Packet Reporting

 When Active is set to true, the struct will report packet information based on the value of the OperationMode property.
-The following operation modes determine how packets are processed and reported:

 Config Method (IPMonitor Component)